 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence in reported speech using the past tense that adequately reflects what someone said in the past.
+Instruction: Choose the correct sentence in reported speech using the past tense that appropriately reflects what someone said in the past.

 1.

-Incorrect: the simple past is used instead of the imperfect past for the main verb in reported speech after a verb in the past tense.
+Incorrect: the preterite is used instead of the imperfect past for the main verb in reported speech after a past tense verb.

-Incorrect: the preposition 'me' is missing to indicate to whom the reported speech is directed.
+Incorrect: the preposition 'me' is missing to indicate who the reported speech is directed to.

 2.

-Incorrect: the main verb should not be in simple past, but in the imperfect past to agree with reported speech.
+Incorrect: the main verb should not be in preterite, but in imperfect past to agree with reported speech.

-Incorrect: the verb should not remain in the present after a verb in the past tense; it must change to the imperfect past.
+Incorrect: the verb should not remain in present tense after a past tense verb; it must change to imperfect past.

 3.

-Incorrect: using the conditional is not appropriate here; the correct form is the imperfect past.
+Incorrect: using conditional here is not appropriate; the correct form is imperfect past.

-Incorrect: the verb should not remain in the present in reported speech when the introductory verb is in the past.
+Incorrect: the verb should not remain in present tense in reported speech when the introductory verb is in past tense.

 4.